CoreyRobinsonDev/trail/README.md

-run trail -conn {id} to continue the session run trail -rm {id|"*"} to remove a session
+run trail -conn {id} to continue the session run trail -rm {id|"*"} to remove a session run trail -x {id} to export a session
 ```

 - Use `-conn {id}` to continue an existing session